Estimating WebRTC Video QoE Metrics Without Using Application Headers: Evaluation

 \subsubsection{Media Classification Accuracy}

-The identification of video packets is a common step for both the IP/UDP methods.
-The ground truth is obtained by inspecting the \texttt{Payload Type} RTP Header Table~\ref{tab:media_meet} shows the confusion matrix for video packet identification for \meet. accuracy of identifying video packets is generally high.
-However, a small fraction of non-video packets get mis-classified as video.
-Upon closer inspection, we find that these misclassifed packets are server hello messages over DTLSv1.2 and key exchanges in the beginning of the call.
+Identifying video packets is a common step for both the IP/UDP methods.
+The ground truth is obtained by inspecting the \texttt{Payload Type} RTP Header.
+Table~\ref{tab:media_meet} shows the normalized confusion matrix for video packet identification for \meet. {The} accuracy of identifying video packets is generally high.
+However, a small fraction of non-video packets get mis-classified{misclassified} as video.
+Upon closer inspection, we find that these misclassifed{misclassified} packets are server hello messages over DTLSv1.2 and the key exchanges at the beginning of the call.

 \paragraph{Impact of misclassification on QoE estimation}.
-For \ipnonml, these additonal packets can result in false frame boundaries, leading to overestimation of number of frames.
+For \ipnonml, these additonal{additional} packets can result in false frame boundaries, leading to an overestimation of the number of frames.
 On the other hand, the \ipml method may be more resilient to minor errors in video traffic classification as it relies on multiple signals in the network traffic.